kurator-org/kurator-web/README.md

 See the following for instructions regarding the installation of Oracle Java 8 in Debian: http://www.webupd8.org/2014/03/how-to-install-oracle-java-8-in-debian.html

+Or download and manually install via the Oracle website: http://www.oracle.com/technetwork/java/javase/downloads/index.html

-Other prerequisites include maven, subversion and git.
+Other development prerequisites include maven and git.
 If you do not currently have them installed you can use the following command.

-    $ sudo apt-get install maven subversion git
+    sudo apt-get install git maven

-If using the Play production server, install the GNU screen utillity in order to run the Play server in the background:

-    $ sudo apt-get install screen

 For production environments the default database used is MySQL.
 If MySQL is not already installed, install it now via apt-get:

     sudo apt-get install mysql-client mysql-server

 Create the kurator user and database with privileges in MySQL:

-    $ CREATE DATABASE kurator;
+    CREATE DATABASE kurator;
-    $ GRANT ALL PRIVILEGES ON kurator.* TO 'kurator'@'localhost' IDENTIFIED BY 'password';
+    GRANT ALL PRIVILEGES ON kurator.* TO 'kurator'@'localhost' IDENTIFIED BY 'password';

 Kurator web requires a kurator home directory that will contain the workspace and Python packages.
 Create a kurator user via the useradd command and use this user's home directory:

-    $ sudo useradd -m -U kurator
+    sudo useradd -m -U kurator
-    $ sudo passwd kurator
+    sudo passwd kurator

-Login as the kurator user and create the packages and workspace directories required by the workflow engine:

-    $ mkdir packages
-    $ mkdir workspace
+The Python workflows that use the native actor require Python 2.7 and the pip installer.
+Additionally, the kurator native libraries provided by kurator-akka require the python-dev and r-base packages:

+    sudo apt-get install python python-pip python-dev r-base

-Kurator-Akka requires jython to be installed.
-Download the [Jython 2.7.1.b3 installer jar](http://search.maven.org/remotecontent?filepath=org/python/jython-installer/2.7.1b3/jython-installer-2.7.1b3.jar).
-Run the installer from the command line in the kurator home directory.
+Python workflows that use the Jython actor require installation of Jython.
+Download the [Jython 2.7.1.b3 installer jar](http://search.maven.org/remotecontent?filepath=org/python/jython-installer/2.7.1b3/jython-installer-2.7.1b3.jar) and run the installer from the command line in the kurator home directory.

-    $ java -jar jython-installer-2.7.1b3.jar
+    java -jar jython-installer-2.7.1b3.jar

-Select the standard installation when prompted (option 2) and when asked to provide the target directory enter "jython2.7.1b3".
-This will install jython to "/home/kurator/jython2.7.1b3".
+Select the standard installation when prompted (option 2) and when asked to provide the target directory enter "jython".
+This will install jython to "/home/kurator/jython".

 #### Python actor dependencies